seajayseajay/seajayseajay.github.io/_pages/teaching.md

 | Fall 2022 | LING 106 | Introduction to Phonetics |
 | Spring 2022 | LING 115 | Introduction to Historical Comparative Linguistics |

-*Officially listed for LING 505 as a TA, but I was in charge of the entire course.
+*The official position for LING 505 is TA; however, this position functions as an instructor of record in practice.

 ## Teaching Assistant